Why Business Owners Love Texas

-In Business Insider’s state rankings, they cited “high access to resources” as their main reasons for ranking their Texas selections—Laredo, Lubbuck, Amarillo, and Austin—as high as they did.
+In Business Insider’s state rankings, they cited “high access to resources” as its main reasons for ranking its Texas selections—Laredo, Lubbuck, Amarillo, and Austin—as high as they did.

 Despite the downturn in the oil and gas industry, Texas has maintained strong employment numbers.
 In addition to hosting the world energy capital, Houston, its gross state product has also seen continual growth for the past five years.
 Now that barrel prices as beginning to rise again, those numbers should improve.
 The Houston Chronicle reported that Houston alone could add as many as 70,000 jobs in 2018.

 Cost of Living